Armenian military units violate ceasefire 26 times throughout the day

-Military units of the armed forces of Armenia violated ceasefire 26 times throughout the day, using large-caliber machine guns, grenade launchers, Report informs citing the press service of the Ministry of Defense.
+Military units of the armed forces of Armenia violated ceasefire 26 times throughout the day, Report informs citing the Defense Ministry of Azerbaijan.

-The positions of Azerbaijan Army were also fired from positions of Armenian military units located near the occupied Ajarly, Novruzlu villages of Aghdam region, Ashaghy Veysalli, Garakhanbayli, Kurdlar villages of Fuzuli region, Nuzgar village of Jabrayil region, as well as from positions located on nameless hills in Goranboy and Terter regions.
+The positions of Azerbaijan Army were also fired from positions of Armenian military units located near the occupied Kangarli, Ajarly, Yusifjanly villages of Aghdam region, Gorgan, Horadiz villages of Fuzuli region, Mehdili village of Jabrayil region, as well as from positions located on nameless hills in Goranboy, Terter and Aghdam regions.

 News DepartmentNews Author